George Kogan Murder: Where is Barbara Kogan Now?

 Who Killed George Kogan?

 Barbara was arrested in 2008 and admitted to paying her lawyer 40,000 (some reports state $100,000) for organizing a hitman to murder her husband.
-In June 2010, she pled guilty to conspiracy to commit the murder of her husband, George, and grand larceny.
-As the old, circumstantial case was shaky and challenging to prove, the prosecution cut a deal with Barbara.
-After a 30-minutes proceeding, she was sentenced to at least 12 years in prison, minus the two served after her arrest in 2008.
+In June 2010, she pled guilty to conspiracy to murder her husband, George, and grand larceny.
+As the old, detailed case was shaky and challenging to prove, the prosecution cut a deal with Barbara.
+After a 30-minute proceeding, she was sentenced to at least 12 years in prison, minus the two served after her arrest in 2008.
 However, the purported hitman has not been charged to this day.

-The media dubbed Barbara the “Black Widow,” referring to the luxurious black suit she wore in the court proceeding and her “cold-hearted” nature.
+The media dubbed Barbara the “Black Widow,” referring to her luxurious black suit in the court proceeding and her “cold-hearted” nature.
 Much to the dismay of George’s loved ones, Barbara was granted parole on October 19, 2020, and was released in November after serving 12 years.
 The parole members had taken heed of her efforts in prison, attending various voluntary counseling sessions and treatment programs.
 Mary appealed against the parole board’s decision but was ultimately turned down.
-As per reports, Barbara remains under the supervision of the New York County parole division.
+As per reports, Barbara remains under the supervision of the New York County Parole Division.

 Read More: Where is Mary-Louise Hawkins Now?